 Conservation of Forster's Terns in Minnesota.--The current status of Forster's Terns in Minnesota is that of "Special Concern".
+In this study I estimated a current breeding population of 900 to 1,000 pairs, which appears to be significantly lower than the largest previous estimate of 2,500 pairs in 1942 (MDNR CWDB).
+However, because terns may change colony sites between years, it is necessary to look at the surrounding states and provinces to understand the population dynamics in a given area.
+Unfortunately, most of the surrounding states and provinces do not have population estimates for Forster's Terns.

-Our estimate of 900 to 1000 pairs is significantly lower than the largest previous estimate of 2500 pairs in 1942 (MDNR CWDB).
-We recommend annual spring visits and nest censuses of the historically important breeding sites (e.g.\Swan Lake, Clearwater Lake,\Lake Osakis, Agassiz National Wildlife Refuge, and North Heron Lake), and late June to mid-July fledgling counts.
+In this study, the highest Forster's Tern colony reproductive success estimate was 0.458 fledglings/breeding pair; it is not known if this is a low, average, or high rate.
+It also is not known if the population will remain stable at this rate.
+Other Minnesota colonies had much lower rates, including one with zero reproductive success.
+I recommend there should be an annual spring visit and nest census of the historically imortant breeding sites (e.g. Swan Lake, Clearwater Lake, Lake Osakis, Agassiz National Wildlife Refuge, and North Heron Lake), and a late June to mid-July fledgling count.
 These visits will result in an estimate of reproductive success for each site and for the state breeding population.
-Additionally, we recommend protecting traditional colony sites against permanent drainage so that Forster's Terns will continue to have alternative nesting habitat available during a range of environmental conditions.
-Finally, we encourage a coordinated census effort by all states and provinces in the Northern Great Plains region to evaluate the current status of this species throughout its primary breeding range.
+I also recommend additional study of nesting platforms, as these were occupied quickly in areas where nesting was occurring naturally.
+Platforms should not be used at sites where predation is common.
+Finally, I recommend protecting traditional colony sites against permanent drainage so that Forster's Terns will continue to have alternative nesting habitat available during a range of environmental conditions.